gregorhunter/zbg/README.md

 	git clone https://github.com/gregorhunter/zbg

+run the following lines of code to make sure you have all the right python packages

+	pip3 install --upgrade pip
+	pip3 install pandas
+	pip3 install pandas_datareader
+	pip3 install matplotlib
+	pip3 install yfinance

+this may take a while

 next, go to your home directory and find your terminal configuration file. you're going to add a macro that lets you run the program on the command line.

 ### for mac